ArianKheir/neural-network-from-scratch/README.md

 # Neural Network Implementation for MNIST Classification

-This project implements a neural network to classify the MNIST dataset (handwritten digits).
+This project implements a neural network to classify the MNIST dataset (handwritten digits) without using any premade models or libraries like pytorch.
 The code is written in Python and organized in a Jupyter Notebook for easy understanding and execution.
 Each part of the code is thoroughly explained with comments above it to guide you through the logic and implementation.

 ---